thulakshimadu/bootstrap-pages/CONTRIBUTION-GUIDELINES.md

 ```
     Closes #theRelatedIssueNumber
-  - [x] Some text like Page whatever created
+  - [x] Some text like Page or File created
   - [x] new issue opened, with that feature like to have
 ```